Dybala, Cuadrado Fire Juventus Top Against 10-man Brescia - UrduPoint

 "Cristiano had to rest, he cannot play 75 games a year between the national team and club, we decided to let him recuperate," said Sarri.

-Sarri said 35-year-old skipper Chiellini had been champing at the bit to get onto the pitch.
+Sarri said 35-year-old skipper Chiellini had been desperate to get onto the pitch.

 "Chiellini put himself on the pitch by himself," said Sarri.